jlaire/dlx-cpp/README.md

 Example: Polyominoes
 ====================

-`./build/polyomino` prints all solutions to Scott's pentomino problem.
+The code can solve any polyomino puzzle, but for now the executable simply prints all solutions to Scott's pentomino problem:

+    $ make examples
+    $ ./build/polyomino | head -n8
+    LLXCCVVV
+    LXXXCVZZ
+    LNXCCVZY
+    LNT  ZZY
+    NNT  WYY
+    NTTTWWFY
+    PPPWWFFF
+    PPIIIIIF

 TODO
 ====